The protection of your data at certified-senders.org and summit.certified-senders.org

 These cookies are automatically deleted after a respectively defined period of time.
 You can, however, configure your browser so that no cookies are stored on your computer, or so that a warning always appears before a new cookie is created.
 However, the complete deactivation of cookies can result in your not being able to use all functions on our website.
 The storage duration of the cookies is dependent on their purpose and is not the same for all.

-For the purposes of needs-oriented design and continual optimization of our webpages, we use Google analytics, a web analytics service from Google Inc (“Google”) on the basis of Article 6, Para 1a) of the GDPR.
-In conjunction with this, anonymized usage profiles are generated and cookies are used.
+For the purposes of needs-oriented design and continual optimisation of our web pages, we use Google Analytics, a web analytics service from Google Inc (“Google”) on the basis of Article 6 (1)(a) GDPR.
+In conjunction with this, anonymised usage profiles are generated and cookies are used.
 The information generated through the cookie about your use of this website, such as

 - Browser type/version,